Review of: Jenny Reynaerts, Mirror of reality: Nineteenth-century painting in the Netherlands, New Haven/London [Yale University Press] 2020

 2 M. Jonkman (ed.), The Dutch in Paris 1789-1914, Bussum 2017.

 3 R. Bionda, Matthijs Maris, Amsterdam 2017.
 J. Reynaerts, Matthijs Maris at work, Amsterdam 2017.

-F. Fowle, 'Review of Mirror of reality: Nineteenth-century painting in the Netherlands', Oud Holland Online Reviews, August 2020.
+Frances Fowle, 'Review of Mirror of reality: Nineteenth-century painting in the Netherlands', Oud Holland Reviews, August 2020.